trustedtomato/decharge/packages/sx/README.md

-# SX
+# JLessX

-SX is a very-static site generator.
+JLessX is a very-static site generator.
-It doesn't emit JavaScript by default but is built on JSX, so the result is just SX I guess.
+It doesn't emit JavaScript by default but is built on JSX, so the result is JLessX I guess.

 ## Why?
 I tried out Astro, but the IDE support was really bad on my computer,